liberty293/liberty293.github.io/_posts/0000-00-00-XR-Education.markdown

 </div> -->

 Many robots need to be run in opaque boxes for safety and to reduce contamination.
 However, when this makes it difficult to diagnose and attend to errors when the robot malfunctions.
 Augmented reality can help engineers visualize robotic information that previously was shown as numbers on a screen.
 This provides for faster diagnosis and better intuition for robotic maintenance and manipulation.

 <!-- Note the video uses a visible robot to show how the holographic robot can respond to the real robot’s change in movement. -->

-## Education
+## Insight Frameworks
-### Teachers' Perspectives on Technologies for Science Labs
+### Instructors' Perspectives on Lab Technologies
-High school science laboratories serve as critical spaces for developing scientific reasoning inquiry skills, yet educational technology often struggles to support these practices.
-Through engaging with science teachers via school visits (n=7), surveys (n=58), and interviews (n=18) spanning diverse socioeconomic contexts, we investigate how teachers envision technology's role in science labs.
+Hands-on learning and training is critical for assisting in gaining both the psychomotor and mental skills needed for success.
+While these opportunities can be difficult to do at scale, most technological solutions put learners in front of a screen or remove the realistic, physical aspects of the experience.
+Using science labs as a reseach context, we investigate how educators view technology for hands-on learning.
+Through school visits (n=7), surveys (n=58), and interviews (n=18) spanning diverse socioeconomic and domain contexts, we investigate how teachers envision technology's role in science labs.
 We identify mismatches between existing technologies and classroom realities.
 Many technologies focus on showing abstract concepts and "perfect" simulations, while teachers favored students learning the "ways of science'' (e.g., lab skills, designing experimental methods) and grappling messiness of empirical data.
 Typically, teachers modify traditional labs to meet diverse student needs.
 However, todays technologies but lack this flexibility.
-We therefore argue for moving beyond pure technical sophistication towards pedagogy-based technologies that empower teachers and promote equitable science education.
-In this work, we contribute actionable design guidelines towards laboratory teaching technologies emphasizing customization, preservation of hands-on experiences, and real-world knowledge transfer.
+We therefore argue for moving beyond pure technical sophistication towards pedagogy-based technologies that empower instructors and promote accessible learning.
+In this work, we contribute actionable design guidelines towards hands-on technologies emphasizing customization, preservation of hands-on experiences, and real-world knowledge transfer.

 <p align="center">
   <a href="{{site.baseurl}}/chi-megapaper" style="text-align: center;">Link to Page</a>
 </p>

 ### Thermodynamics
-This simulation allows undergraduate students to view the relationship between temperature, pressure, and entropy.
-Students are able to manipulate the vapor dome (a 3D map of the aformentioned relationships) and view how it creates the 2D graphs typically used in thermodynamic analysis.
-This simulation is currently being used at the University of Maryland for helping students understand Thermodynamics.
+This simulation provides an interactive demonstration of the relationship between temperature, pressure, and entropy.
+Users manipulate the vapor dome (a 3D map of the relationships) and see how it generates the 2D graphs typically used in thermodynamic analysis.
+The tool is deployed at the University of Maryland to align researchers around the same mental model of phase-change behavior.

 <p align="center">
   <a href="https://elchilds.su.domains/Thermo/Isos/" style="text-align: center;">Link to Simulation</a>
 </p>